 Take a look at these common household herbs that can help soothe your pup’s stomach issues, and give them a natural, helping hand back to wellness and full health…

-Petlab Co.
+PetLab Co.
 Pro Advice: If your pet keeps suffering from stomach problems, make sure you take a visit to your vet.
 It is extremely common for dogs to experience gastrointestinal issues, but if it becomes a regular occurrence, it may be a signal that your dog is susceptible to a severe allergy or something more sinister is going on.

 So, this herb isn’t just amazing for human tummy troubles, but can seriously help your pup too!

 Ginger has been used in medicine for centuries, helping to combat nausea and sickness.
 Why is ginger so amazing?
-Well, when ginger is cooked or dried, a component called gingerols form into the substance shogaols.
+Well, when ginger is cooked or dried, a component called gingerols forms into the substance shogaols.
 Both these components are incredible, acting as antioxidants, anti-inflammatories, and antimicrobial, which work together to block the signals to the brain, stopping serotonin from stimulating the vomiting reflex.

-Lots of puppy parents add a few pinches of parsley to their dog’s mealtime routine to freshen their breath, but did you know that it is also amazing for supporting tummy troubles and discomfort?
+Lots of puppy parents add a few pinches of curly parsley to their dog’s mealtime routine to freshen their breath, but did you know that it is also amazing for supporting tummy troubles and discomfort?
 Given in moderation, this tasty herb is a great at-home remedy to ease the discomfort and symptoms brought on by stomach issues.
-Simply take a fresh leaf of parsley, chop it up finely and add it to your dog’s food.
+Simply take a fresh leaf of curly parsley, chop it up finely and add sprinkle it on your dog’s food.
 For the maximum health benefits, do this twice a week and you’ll help give your pooch the much-needed support to get through their belly problems.

 Slippery Elm should not be given to pregnant dogs!

-Petlab Co.
+PetLab Co.
 Pro Tip: Some dogs may be allergic to this herb so should be used sparingly in case of exacerbating the situation.
 Do not feed slippery elm to pregnant dogs.